programmer-1991/gamers-digest/README.md

   - **Game details view:**
     - The game page shows details about each game.
+    - Two buttons 'Edit' and 'Delete', are only accessible to superusers.
     - The user can see a game cover, description, and details: such as developer, publisher, platform, etc.
     - Related news can be seen at the bottom of the page.